becomingcc/UKB_bioage_cancer/README.md

 # UKB_bioage_cancer

-This document provides explanations regarding the codes used in the paper "Clinical biomarker-based biological aging and risk of cancer in the UK Biobank".
+This document provides explanations regarding the codes used in the manuscript "Clinical biomarker-based biological aging and risk of cancer in the UK Biobank".

 Jonathan K. L. Mak, Department of Medical Epidemiology and Biostatistics, Karolinska Institutet, Sweden